na-na-hi/renget/archive/how2playba.md

 Regardless, you're pretty fucked so gl bro

 >The event features characters from the main story, but I haven't read that part yet.
 What do I do?
-Do the event missions, but skip the story.
+They're usually very minor spoilers, but if you'd rather not get spoiled just do the story missions but skip the story.
 You get the gem rewards and occassionally a welfare unit too, and you can always read the story later.
-Go to Story > Replay > Event Story.
+Go to Story > Replay > Event Story for this.

 >I have X shards of this event's welfare unit but I can't claim her wtf!
 DO THE STORY MISSIONS